 August 24, 2012

-Begins transformation to Regional Outpatient Clinic to improve patient services, strengthen County Health and Hospitals System
+Begins transformation to Regional Outpatient Clinic to improve patient services, strengthen County Health

 The construction will pave the way for more effective, patient-centered services, creating the opportunity for more screenings and tests with new state of the art equipment for diagnostic imaging, expanded cardiology care and urology, and an increase in outpatient psychiatry services.
 Not only are primary care services expanding, but new equipment such as X-ray machines, CT scans, and mammography screening equipment are also included in the construction plans.